sepro/CoNekT/docs/building/003_expression_profiles.md

 ...
 ```

-For profile plots on the website most likely a custum order of conditions
+For profile plots on the website most likely a custom order of conditions
 is preferred.
 (We usually order tissues from bottom to top) A file to
 specify this needs to be provided, conditions need to be stated in the
 orther they should appear in the plot.